 Alright, time to do the calculations to figure out what you need to do to your swimming pool to get your calcium hardness level back in the proper range.
 Based on the reading you took in the step above, you’ll need to do one of two things:

 If your calcium hardness level is below the desired range, you’ll need to add calcium chloride or calcium chloride dihydrate.
 You can either add it by weight or by volume, so select your desired measurement in the calculator field below.
 For volume, the calculated value is measured in ounces by volume.
 For weight, it’s measured in ounces.
+Head to my research on increasing your pool’s calcium hardness for complete step-by-step instructions.

 If your calcium hardness level is above the desired range, you’ll need to replace a percentage of your pool water with fresh water.
 The calculated value below will show a whole number (something like “48.2”), but it’s actually a percentage.
 So, in that example, it indicates that you need to replace 48.2% of the water.
+You can read my complete article on lowering calcium hardness for more detailed instructions.

 Don’t hesitate to reach out if you have any questions about calcium hardness.
 I’m always here to help.
 For more maintenance tips, head to my guide on pool water chemistry.